kaosat-dev/Blenvy/docs/avian/readme.md

 <img src="img/cylinder_collider.png" width = 50%/>
 </details>

-The rest of the steps are identical to the empty: Drag-and-drop the cylinder collider into the `Cylinder` collection, make it a child of your `Cylinder` object and scale it accordingly.
+The rest of the steps are identical to the empty: Drag-and-drop the cylinder collider into the `Wireframe` collection, make it a child of your `Cylinder` object and scale it accordingly.
 The result should look like this:

 <details>
 <summary>Cylinder collider on mesh</summary>